Guys and Dolls: 2023 London revival

 A new revival directed by Nicholas Hytner, choreographed by Arlene Phillips and James Cousins and designed by Bunny Christie began previews at the Bridge Theatre in London on March 3, 2023, with an opening night on March 14.
-Similar to Hytner's productions of Julius Caesar and A Midsummer Night's Dream at the Bridge, the production has an immersive in-the-round staging where audience members in the pit stand and the stage platforms rise around them involving audience participation.
+Similar to Hytner's productions of Julius Caesar and A Midsummer Night's Dream at the Bridge, the production had an immersive in-the-round staging where audience members in the pit stood and the stage platforms would rise around them involving audience participation.
 The cast included Daniel Mays as Nathan Detroit, Celinde Schoenmaker as Sarah Brown, Marisha Wallace as Miss Adelaide, Andrew Richardson as Sky Masterson and Cedric Neal as Nicely Nicely Johnson.

 A new cast recording was released digitally on September 29, 2023, and was physically released on October 27, 2023, by Broadway Records.
 This album features several bonus tracks including a pop remix of "Luck Be A Lady", sung by Marisha Wallace, which is played after the curtain call and the Hi-Hi Boys' (Cedric Neal with Simon Anthony, Jordan Castle, Ryan Pidgen) versions of "I'll Know", "I've Never Been in Love Before" and "If I Were A Bell" which is performed during the interval.

-Owain Arthur took over from Mays as Nathan Detroit from July 17 to October 14 while Mays undertook filming commitments before returning to the role on October 16 with George Ioannides replacing Richardson as Sky Masterson.
+Owain Arthur took over from Mays as Nathan Detroit from July 17 to October 14, 2023 while Mays undertook filming commitments before returning to the role on October 16 with George Ioannides replacing Richardson as Sky Masterson.
 From February 28, 2024, a new cast took over including Arthur returning as Nathan Detroit, Timmika Ramsay as Miss Adelaide, Jonathan Andrew Hume as Nicely Nicely Johnson with Schoenmaker and Ioannides remaining as Sarah Brown and Sky Masterson.
 Gina Beck took over from Schoenmaker as Sarah Brown from 2 September 2024.
 Following numerous extensions due to popular demand, the production closed at the Bridge Theatre on January 4, 2025.